 Shaping tomorrow's society with digital tools

-How can we empower children and young people today to become the shapers of tomorrow’s society?
-What makes young people more visible as actors?
-What role do digital means play here?
-And how can participation succeed on the digital and social levels?
+How can we empower children and young adults today to become the shapers of tomorrow’s society?
+What makes young adults more visible as actors?
+What role do digital technologies play here?
+And how can participation succeed on both the digital and social levels?

-In order to answer these and other questions, we have developed various workshop formats and materials with the democracy laboratories in order to help a broad target group of children and young people to experience self-efficacy in the field of democracy and technology.
+In order to answer these and other questions, we have developed various workshop formats and materials with the democracy labs in order to help a broad target group of children and young adults to experience self-efficacy in the field of democracy and technology.
 The formats are designed for different target groups of extracurricular youth education.
-On the one hand, they enable workshop leaders to communicate topics such as cyberbullying, fake news, populism, urban design, data protection, influencing, diversity and expression of opinion.
-On the other hand, self-learning materials were developed with the help of which young people can independently develop social topics and digital tools to implement their own projects.
-In addition, we have carried out training courses for specialists with the data school in order to make use of the opportunities of digitisation in everyday extracurricular youth work.
+On the one hand, they enable workshop leaders to communicate topics such as cyberbullying, fake news, populism, urban design, data protection, influencing, diversity, and freedom of expression.
+On the other hand, we developed self-learning materials that young adults can use independently to learn about social topics and digital tools, as well as implement their own projects.
+In addition, we have carried out training courses for specialists with the Data School in order to make use of the opportunities of digitisation in everyday extracurricular youth work.

-The world of life and experience of young people in Germany has changed completely within a generation: The digital revolution encompasses all areas of public and private life, shapes our relationships and coexistence in our society.
-Although the spread of modern technologies and their consumption-oriented use for communication, information and entertainment is already well advanced, the shaping of society is lagging behind mechanisation.
-It is therefore our goal to reconquer the Internet as a positive creative space and to enable young people to experience self-efficacy experiences in the confrontation with digitality as well as democratic structures and processes.
+Everyday life and experiences of young adults in Germany have changed completely within a generation: the digital revolution encompasses all areas of public and private life, and shapes our relationships and coexistence in our society.
+Although the spread of modern technologies and their consumption-oriented use for communication, information, and entertainment is already well advanced, the shaping of society is lagging behind mechanisation.
+It is therefore our goal to reconquer the Internet as a positive creative space and to enable young adults to experience self-efficacy experiences in the confrontation with digitality as well as democratic structures and processes.